-Our trainers include widely acclaimed researcher, author, activist and girls’ development expert, Dr. Lyn Mikel Brown and HGHW President Kelli McCannell, Program Director Christine Bright, and Training Institute Manager MaryKathyrine Tran.
+Our trainers include widely acclaimed researcher, author, activist and girls’ development expert, Dr. Lyn Mikel Brown and HGHW President Kelli McCannell and Program Director Christine Bright.
 Additionally, high school-age members of our Girls Advisory Board and our college-aged Muses who facilitate our Girls Coalition Groups will be present.

 - Cancellation Policy: Full refunds are available up to 30 days before the start of the program.
 Participants who cancel between 30 and 14 days prior to the start of the program will receive a 50% refund.
 We apologize that we are not able to give refunds for cancellations made within 14 days before the start of the program.
 However, in some cases, you may be able to transfer your registration to someone else at your organization.
 Please contact us for details.
 Hardy Girls Healthy Women is not responsible for the cost of non-refundable airplane tickets due to cancellations.